Warrenton, MO Dog Bite Lawyer | Personal Injury Attorneys | Halvorsen Klote

 If you've been bitten by a dog, it's important to take certain steps to protect your health and your legal rights.
 While it can be hard to keep your wits about you, after being bitten by a dog you should:

-• Obtain evidence — While you're still at the scene, take photos of the dog, your injuries, any injuries the dog sustained and where the attack occurred.
-Ask for the contact info of the dog's owners and any witnesses you can, but do not start an argument with the owner.
+• Acquire evidence — As soon as you can afterwards, take pictures of the dog, your injuries, any injuries the dog sustained and where the attack occurred.
+Get the contact info of the dog's owners and any witnesses you can, but do not start a confrontation with the owner.

-• Seek medical treatment — Even if you don't end up going to the emergency room, it's important to get checked out by a healthcare professional.
-Dog bites can be prone to infection, and shots or medications may be necessary to get you fully healthy.
-Furthermore, you'll need proof that you were injured in order to make a claim.
+• Seek medical treatment — Even if you don't end up going to the emergency room, you need to get checked out by a healthcare professional.
+Dog bites often cause infection, and shots or medications may be necessary to get you fully healthy.
+Furthermore, you'll need documentation of your injuries in order to receive compensation.

-• Report the incident — Depending on where the incident occurred, you may need to report the dog bite to the local animal control agency or police department.
-This can help to ensure that the dog is free of disease and infection, and that there is documentation of the attack to show the insurance company.
+• Report the attack — Depending on where you were when you were attacked, you may need to report the dog bite to the local animal control agency or police department.
+This can help to ensure that the dog is free of disease and infection, and that there is documentation of the attack to corroborate your claims.

 • Be cautious with insurance companies — If the dog's owner has insurance, their insurance company may reach out to you to offer a settlement.
-Be wary of accepting a settlement without consulting with a lawyer, as it may not fully cover the costs of your medical bills and other expenses.
+Never agree to a settlement before you speak to an attorney, as the first offer is likely to be less than the true value of your claim.

-• Reach out to a personal injury lawyer — A lawyer with experience in dog bite cases can help you to understand your legal rights and options.
-They can look into the details of your case and help you to determine how much compensation you are entitled to for your dog bite injury in Warrenton, MO.
+• Call a personal injury lawyer — An attorney who specializes in injury claims can help you determine the best way to move forward.
+They can evaluate the circumstances of the incident and help you to determine the true value of your dog bite injury in Warrenton, MO.

 How a Dog Bite Lawyer in Warrenton, MO Can Help

 A dog bite lawyer in Warrenton, MO can provide a range of services to help you with your case.
-Here are some of the things they can do for you:
+Here are some of the benefits to hiring an attorney for your claim:

 • Evaluate your case — A dog bite lawyer can go over the details and advise whether you have a valid claim.
 They will review all of the evidence and how it fits with law and case precedent.

-• Help you understand your rights — A dog bite lawyer can help you understand the injury claim process and what you're entitled to.
-They can explain the laws that govern dog bites in Warrenton, MO, and they can help you navigate the injury claims process from filing a claim with the appropriate insurance to going to trial if you have to.
-Throughout the duration of your case, your Warrenton, MO dog bite lawyer will be by the phone to answer any questions you have about personal injury claims.
+• Help you understand your rights — A dog bite lawyer can help you understand your legal rights.
+They can explain the laws that govern dog bites in Warrenton, MO, and they can help you navigate the injury claims process from filing an initial insurance claim to going to trial if you have to.
+Throughout your case, your Warrenton, MO dog bite lawyer will be by the phone to answer any questions you have about personal injury claims.

-• Acquire evidence — A dog bite lawyer can acquire evidence to support your claim.
-This may include medical records, witness statements and photographs of your injuries.
+• Obtain evidence — A dog bite lawyer can obtain evidence that corroborates your side of the story.
+This may include medical records, witness statements and any surveillance footage or other evidence.

 • Negotiate with insurance companies — A dog bite lawyer can talk to the dog owner's insurance company for you.
-Insurance companies want to minimize claims, but a dog bite lawyer can advocate for your rights and ensure the compensation covers all of your damages.
+Insurance companies often try to pay out as little as possible, but a dog bite lawyer can advocate for your rights and ensure the compensation covers all of your damages.

 Understanding Dog Bite Laws

-Any law regarding personal injury is designed to keep innocent people from harm and to hold people liable for the harm they cause.
-Each state makes their own dog bite laws, and the laws in Missouri and Illinois are similar.
+Dog bite laws, and laws regarding personal injury in general, are designed to keep innocent people from harm and to hold people accountable for the damages they cause.
+Each state implements their own laws regarding dog bites, and the laws in Missouri and Illinois are similar.

-Neither state implements a "one bite rule" – where the dog had to have bitten somebody in an earlier incident for the owner to be liable – or uses negligence – requiring the dog owner to do something wrong – to determine if an owner can be liable.
+Neither state implements a "one bite rule" – where the dog had to have bitten somebody in an earlier incident for the owner to be liable – or uses negligence – requiring the dog owner to do something wrong – as the standard in dog bite cases.

 The dog bite laws in each state can be found in Missouri Revised Statute §273.036 and 510 ILCS 5/1.